mikaolmes/Task-Manager/README.md

 ## 📝 Task Manager

-This is going to be a Website to manage your Tasks. <br>
+This is going to be a Website to manage your Tasks.
+And you also will be able to add Notes to your Tasks, and seperate Notes. <br>

-The Code will be in the Branach <strong>Master<strong> and also will be updated Weekly. <br>
+The Code will be in the Branach <strong>Master<strong> and also will be <strong>updated Weekly</strong>. <br>

 ## 🎯 What has to be done:
 - [ ] Link the Backend to a frontend